Order of Saint John (chartered 1888) in the United States: National organization

 From the foundation of the Priory until 2012, the American Society and the Priory in the USA worked concurrently to fulfill the Order's mission in the country.
-The American Society was dissolved on June 26, 2012 and its functions were absorbed into the Priory.
+The American Society was dissolved on June 26, 2012, and its functions were absorbed into the Priory.
 The Chapter of the Priory comprises 20 members of the Order from across the United States who serve staggered three-year terms.
-There are also several national officers of the Priory including the chancellor, four vice-chancellors, a sub-prelate, a treasurer, a secretary, a hospitaller, an historiographer, and a genealogist.
+There are also several national officers of the Priory including the chancellor, four vice-chancellors, a sub-prelate, a treasurer, a secretary, a hospitaller, a historiographer, and a genealogist.
 These are appointed to three-year terms as well.
-The Priory also employs an executive director who is not a member of the Order, but "handles day-to-day operations, focusing on membership communications and fundraising within and outside the Order."
+The Priory also employs an executive director, who is not required to be a member of the Order, to "handle day-to-day operations, focusing on membership communications and fundraising within and outside the Order."

 Regional organization

-The regional administration of the Priory is divided up into thirteen geographic areas.
+The regional administration of the Priory is divided into thirteen geographic areas.
 As of 2014, these regions were Atlanta, Charleston, Connecticut, the Gulf Coast, the Mountain States, New York, Palm Beach, Richmond, San Diego, San Francisco, Southwest, St. Louis, and Washington, DC.
-Each region is headed by a regional chair and a committee that plans and organizes fund-raising events.
+Each region is headed by a regional chair and a committee that plans and organizes fundraising events.
 The annual service of investiture and rededication also rotates through these cities each year.

 Service

 Unlike many other Priories and Associations of the Most Venerable Order of the Hospital of Saint John of Jerusalem, the Priory in the United States of America does not manage an ambulance service for first aid training and first aid cover.
-The main mission of the Priory has always been to raise funds for the Order's eye hospital in Jerusalem.
-This was its main purpose in its days as the American Society, as well.
+The primary mission of the Priory has always been to raise funds for the Order's Eye Hospital in Jerusalem.
+This was its primary purpose in its days as the American Society.
 The donations provided by the Priory in the United States comprise a large portion of the Eye Hospital's budget.
 In 2014—the most recent year for which data are available—the Priory donated $1,515,562 to the hospital's work.

 Since 2013, the Priory in the United States has overseen the St. John Volunteer Corps (SJVC).
-It was formally launched at the Priory's annual meeting in January of that year.
+It was formally launched at the Priory's annual meeting in January.
 Because the Priory has never been involved with the St. John Ambulance, confrères in the United States had never had coordinated hands-on service opportunities in which to be involved.
 They were not able to support the work of the Order beyond making annual oblations to Eye Hospital.
 The SJVC's stated goal is to give "provide members and potential members [of the Priory] with the opportunity to engage in a variety of volunteer service activities in Veterans Administration Facilities throughout the United States."